 Build Connections to Purpose and People

+Another important employee engagement strategy that is often successful is connection.
 Connection to a shared purpose builds on meaningful work by cementing an employee’s relationship with the organization, not just the work.
 You don’t need to be curing cancer; you do need to consistently remind people how what they do makes a difference.

 Connections that employees have with their managers and colleagues matter, too.
 A lot.
 They don’t have to be best friends.
 They do need to feel like they’re part of a community.
 When people get to know one another, they establish respectful, trusting relationships.
 They achieve understanding and commonality, which will become even more important as workforces become increasingly dispersed and diverse.